A benchmark that characterizes the multi-dimensional shape of identity architecture effects in AI systems β what a framework gains, and what it costs.

 Tier Unknown

-The Simulated Emergence context framework enables authentic presence โ coherence, depth, and domain authenticity at the cost of pure technical sharpness.
+The Simulated Emergence framework adds large positive effects on phenomenological depth, technical proficiency, cross-context consistency, and domain authenticity β across every base model we tested.
 It's the difference between an AI that describes having a perspective and one that demonstrates it.